 - 1. Log into BRIDGE - 2.
 Select Student Records and Registration - 3.
 Select Registration from the left-hand side menu - 4.
 Select Register for Classes - 5.
 Choose the appropriate semester (time restrictions do apply) - 6.
 Once in the Register for Classes page, refer to the Summary Box of classes in the bottom right box corner of the page - 7.
 Go to the class the student wants to withdraw from.
-In the Actions area, click on the appropriate withdraw option: either WITHDRAW ONLINE or WITHDRAW DUE TO COVID19 - 8.
-Once the Action Box is updated with the withdraw option, press the gray Submit button

-There will be a green SAVE SUCCESSFUL box in the top right corner of the page upon a successfully withdrawn course
+In the Actions area, select WITHDRAW - 8.
+Once the Action Box is updated with the withdraw option, press the gray Submit button - There will be a green SAVE SUCCESSFUL box in the top right corner of the page upon a successfully withdrawn course